 - Content uploaded on the linking domain is pertinent to your business

 - Linked-to page provides value to users

-- An editorial process well in place for the content published on the website
+- An editorial process is well in place for the content published on the website.

 Chasing Domain Authority as a single proprietary metric leaves you blind towards the multiple avenues open right in front of you.